Double Crossbones: Plot

-After he and Tom board the Southern Gypsy, Elden recognizes Davey, but Tom insists that being a shopkeeper's apprentice was merely a ruse and that Davey actually is a pirate captain.
-Sylvia appears and hears Davey's "threats" if his demands are not met.
-She denounces him and informs Elden that she will marry him.
-There is no cargo aboard, only prisoners bound for a debtors' prison, so Dave takes them and lets the Southern Gypsy go.
-Tom says there is only one safe place for them, the pirate stronghold of Tortuga.
+After he and Tom board the Southern Gypsy, Elden recognizes Davey, but Tom insists that being a shopkeeper's apprentice was merely a ruse and that Davey is actually a pirate captain.
+Sylvia appears and hears Davey's threats, and she denounces him and informs Elden that she will marry him.
+There is no cargo aboard, only prisoners bound for a debtors' prison, so Dave takes them and frees the Southern Gypsy.
+Tom says that there is only one safe place for them, the pirate stronghold of Tortuga.
 The freed prisoners agree, so Davey has no choice but to lead them there.

-On Tortuga, Davey is brought before a pirate tribunal, which includes Henry Morgan (Robert Barrat), Captain Kidd (Alan Napier), Mistress Ann Bonney (Hope Emerson), Captain Long Ben Avery (Glenn Strange), and Blackbeard (Louis Bacigalupi).
+On Tortuga, Davey is brought before a pirate tribunal that includes Henry Morgan, Captain Kidd, Mistress Ann Bonney, Captain Long Ben Avery and Blackbeard.
 They test Davey's alleged killer instinct by pitting him against Blackbeard.
 Davey wins the fight and is accepted into the Pirate Brotherhood.
 He learns that they are funded by a mysterious American, whose messenger Davey quickly recognizes as Elden's valet.
-He begs the pirates to help him attack Elden in Charleston, but they refuse and he is forced to go alone.
+He begs the pirates to help him attack Elden in Charleston, but they refuse and he is forced to proceed alone.

-Back in Charleston, Davey disguises himself as a British aristocrat in order to infiltrate a costume ball Elden is holding for Sylvia.
+Back in Charleston, Davey disguises himself as a British aristocrat in order to infiltrate a costume ball that Elden is holding for Sylvia.
 He spirits Sylvia away and, by describing the wedding gown that Elden bought from a pirate, convinces her that her fiancé is corrupt.
 However, Elden recognizes Davey and jails him.
-That night, Sylvia sneaks out to the Defiance and plans with Tom to paint a miniature armada on the lens of a telescope, which will trick Elden into thinking he is being attacked by pirates.
+That night, Sylvia secretly boards the Defiance and plans with Tom to paint a miniature armada on the lens of a telescope, which will trick Elden into thinking that he is being attacked by pirates.
 The trick works, and Elden signs a confession.

-Davey then races to Lord Montrose's ship, but Elden gets there first and shoots him.
-Afterwards, Tom and Davey's crew arrive and a sword fight breaks out.
+Davey races to Lord Montrose's ship, but Elden arrives there first and shoots him.
+Tom and Davey's crew arrive and a sword fight ensues.
 Just as Davey chases Elden up a sail, the Pirate Brotherhood arrives to help.
 Panicking, Elden falls into the ocean.